abuseofnotation/category-theory-illustrated/_chapters/03_monoid.md

 ![Two trivial groups](groups_product.svg)

-We get set of elements of the new group by making *the cartesian product* of the set of the elements of the first group and the set of the element of the second one.
+We get set of elements of the new group by making *the Cartesian product* of the set of the elements of the first group and the set of the element of the second one.

 ![Two trivial groups](groups_product_four.svg)